RockefellerArchiveCenter/asterism/README.md

 `models` - a `BasePackage` abstract base model that represents a bag of archival records.
 `resources` - Odin representations of ArchivesSpace resources.
 `views` - a `BaseServiceView` and a `RoutineView` which provide abstract wrapping methods for handling JSON requests and responses.

+## Development
+This repository contains a configuration file for git [pre-commit](https://pre-commit.com/) hooks which help ensure that code is linted before it is checked into version control.
+It is strongly recommended that you install these hooks locally by installing pre-commit and running `pre-commit install`.

 ## License